opendatahub-io/distributed-workloads/Quick-Start.md

 ### OpenShift and Open Data Hub

-This Quick Start guide assumes that you have administrator access to an OpenShift cluster and an existing Open Data Hub installation on your cluster.
-If you do not currently have the Open Data Hub operator installed on your cluster, you can find instructions for installing it [here](https://opendatahub.io/docs/quick-installation/).
-The default settings for the Open Data Hub Operator will suffice.
+This Quick Start guide assumes that you have administrator access to an OpenShift cluster and an existing Open Data Hub (ODH) installation on your cluster.
+More information about ODH can be found  [here](https://opendatahub.io/docs/quick-installation/).
+But the quick step to install ODH is as follows:

+1. Using the OpenShift UI, navigate to Operators --> OperatorHub and search for `Open Data Hub Operator` and install it with the default settings

 ### CodeFlare Operator

 The CodeFlare operator must be installed from the OperatorHub on your OpenShift cluster.

-The default settings will suffice.
+1. Using the OpenShift UI, navigate to Operators --> OperatorHub and search for `CodeFlare Operator` and install it with the default settings

 ### NFD and GPU Operators